 Leading the company and the caravans

 A boom of more than 400 travel trailer companies started in the 1930s, but they soon trickled out.
 Only Airstream was left standing – already well known for the first riveted aluminum monocoque trailer, the Clipper.
-Business was booming until World War II, when the factory had to close due wartime demands for all available aluminum.
+Business was booming until World War II, when the factory had to close due to wartime demands for all available aluminum.
 During the war, Wally worked several jobs in the aviation industry, including as a certified manufacturing engineer and production supervisor at Curtis Wright Industries.
 When the war ended in 1945, Wally persuaded the management at Curtis Wright to let him design and manufacture a line of travel trailers.
 Always the creative marketer, Wally garnered interest in the new line by inviting the famous French cyclist Alfred Letourneur to visit the factory and tow a trailer with a bike to demonstrate its lightweight nature.
 The picture became the famous Airstream logo.

 Despite tough financial times, Wally was able to re-open Airstream, with his eyes planted as firmly as ever on creating the ultimate vehicles for adventure.
 And in those hard post-war years, it was Wally’s spirit that inspired employees to work harder than ever, even digging into their own pockets to pay for refrigerators and other parts to be installed in order to get a trailer out the door and sold.

 Wally placed a “way of life” at the top of the list of the things Airstream “sold,” and that wasn’t just a marketing ploy; he lived and breathed it.
-In 1951, Wally and a group of brave adventurers formed the first Airstream Caravan.
+In 1951, Wally and a group of adventurers formed the first Airstream Caravan.
 Their trip through Mexico, Guatemala, El Salvador, Honduras, and Nicaragua was rugged to say the least, touring some of the most remote terrain in Central America.
 Wally was exhausted, yet invigorated by the spirit of the caravaners.
-Over the years, he and his second wife Stella would lead many more caravans through Europe, Canada, and across the entire continent of Africa.
+Over the years, he and his second wife Stella would lead many more caravans through Europe, Canada, and across the continent of Africa.
 On each journey, he searched for new ideas on how to improve his travel trailers.

 Continuing Wally's legacy